test2451/pancake-document/guides/how-to-yield-farm-on-pieswap.md

-# How to Yield Farm on PancakeSwap
+# How to Yield Farm on PieSwap